 This funding is made available with an allocation from the Arts & Business Council’s operating account, plus the founding support of Ingram Charities, Concord, NCA Alarms, WC Dillon, and Go West Creative.
 We continue to fundraise for the Artist Relief Fund, and all donations to the Arts & Business Council are tax-deductible.

 Artists may request up to $500 to compensate for work that was scheduled or contracted and cancelled.
 At this time the Fund is not available to compensate for potential future loss of business or income.
 The Fund is not currently accepting applications.
 We continue to raise funds to fulfill applications from the first grant cycle, and hope to open another round of funding soon.
-As of August 1, the Artist Relief Fund has distributed over $41,000 to 85 Nashville-area artists.
+As of December 31, 2020, the Artist Relief Fund has distributed over $43,000 to nearly 90 Nashville-area artists.